 Recommended tool: Heap

 Heap can help you track user data and identify behaviors that predict long-term value, as well as pinpoint which actions are signs of adoption.
 Not only that, Heap can show you everything about the path that a user takes towards activation.
-It can tell you what user behaviors most indicate activation, as well as what channels lead to higher feature adoption rate.
+It can tell you what user behaviors most indicate activation, as well as what channels lead to a higher feature adoption rate.

 How product adoption can help you navigate through crisis #